Dexter McCoil

-Dexter McCoil Sr. (born September 5, 1991) is an American college football coach and former safety, who is the current defensive coordinator for the Texas State Bobcats.
+Dexter McCoil Sr. (born September 5, 1991) is an American college football coach and former safety, who was most recently the defensive coordinator for the Texas State Bobcats.
 He played college football at Tulsa.
-McCoil played professionally for the Los Angeles Kiss, Edmonton Eskimos, Los Angeles Chargers, San Francisco 49ers, Calgary Stampeders, St. Louis BattleHawks and Toronto Argonauts.
+McCoil played professionally for the Los Angeles Kiss, Edmonton Eskimos, Los Angeles Chargers, San Francisco 49ers, Calgary Stampeders, St. Louis BattleHawks, and Toronto Argonauts.

 Early life

 McCoil attended Lutcher High School in Lutcher, Louisiana, where he helped lead the Bulldogs to the 2008 3A State Championship.
 He was ranked as the 58th top prospect in the state of Louisiana by Rivals.com.
 He was named the District MVP following his senior season.
 He was an honorable mention all-state in his senior season.
 McCoil also earned the all-district, all-metro and all-River Parish honors following both his junior and senior seasons of high school.